- Start Date

 2. What you will study

-This course covers all hand-building techniques, surface decoration and includes an introduction to throwing.
+This course covers all hand-building techniques, surface decoration and includes an introduction to pottery wheel throwing.
 Students will explore the potential of test pieces towards the production of small-scale elementary ceramic pieces.

-Students are encouraged to keep a personal logbook, which reflects their personal practice, individual interests and the work of other artists.
-Students will be introduced to the making process through class talks, group/individual discussion and studio-based demonstration and practice.
+Students are encouraged to keep a personal sketchbook, which reflects their personal practice, logs investigations, individual interests and the work of other artists.
+Students will be introduced to the making process through class talks, individual/group discussion and studio-based demonstration and practice.

 3. Entry Requirements